rafid29mehda/Multi-modal-Medical-Model/1/Medical Fields.md

 ### 4. **Proposed Multi-modal FL Architecture**

-You can propose a multi-modal FL architecture that involves:
+we can propose a multi-modal FL architecture that involves:
 - **Separate models for each modality**: Train separate models (e.g., convolutional neural networks for images, recurrent neural networks for clinical data) on the different types of data at each institution.
 - **Fusion layer**: After local training, use a **fusion layer** to combine the outputs from these modality-specific models.
 This fusion can occur in a central server or locally at each institution.
 - **Global model**: The global model is an ensemble of the modality-specific models, allowing it to learn from all types of data without having direct access to the raw data.